Categories

 But wait a minute… Where are these workers supposed to come from?
 Remember, there are no other workers at this time.
 There are no pastors.
 There are no evangelists.
 There are no missionaries.
 And yet Jesus tells them that they are supposed to ask the Lord of the harvest for workers.

 Obviously, Jesus isn’t speaking of a harvest of plants or grains.
 He is talking about a harvest of souls, of people who will believe in him.
-But workers are needed to collect and bring in the harvest, so this is the first thing that Jesus wants them to do – ask for workers!
+But workers are needed to collect and bring in the harvest, so this is the first thing that Jesus wants them to do – pray and ask for workers!

 What should they take with them?